ideeverdi/website-academic/content/authors/admin/_index.md

 In my work, I develop and test formal models (computational modelling, game theory) combining experimental methods spanning from cognitive psychology to experimental economics and sociology.

-Ultimately, I aspire to contribute to the development of a common unified framework between the cognitive and the social sciences.
+Ultimately, I aspire to contribute to a common unified framework between the cognitive and the social sciences.
 I am also interested in exploring the consequences of these studies for the design of the new digital infrastructure of contemporary societies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/LucaTummolini_CV_eng.pdf" "newtab" >}}resumé{{< /staticref >}}.